gavindi/gnoming-profiles/README.md

 4. Check network connectivity to GitHub
 5. Review polling interval (too frequent may hit rate limits)
 6. Look for "GitHub polling" status in panel menu

+### Request Queue Issues (v2.9+)
+1. Check the "Request queue" status in the panel menu
+2. High pending counts may indicate network issues
+3. Multiple active requests show the queue is working properly
+4. If queue appears stuck, try disabling/re-enabling the extension

 ### Empty config-backup.json or 0 Schemas Detected
 1. Use the **"Initialize Sync"** button in Preferences → Sync tab